istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel8/README.md

 Follow the steps below to troubleshoot this further

-1. Log into the provisioned VM through SSH.
-You can retrieve the Public IP of the VM using the Azure portal VM *Overview* page.
-Under *Settings* go to *Networking* and copy the NIC Public IP.
+1. Log into the provisioned VM through SSH as mentioned in the 'Validation section'.

 2. Switch to root user